fastly/fastly-perl/docs/LoggingNewrelicApi.md

 my $placement = "placement_example"; # string | Where in the generated VCL the logging call should be placed.
 If not set, endpoints with `format_version` of 2 are placed in `vcl_log` and those with `format_version` of 1 are placed in `vcl_deliver`. my $format_version = 2; # int | The version of the custom logging format used for the configured endpoint.
 The logging call gets placed by default in `vcl_log` if `format_version` is set to `2` and in `vcl_deliver` if `format_version` is set to `1`.
-my $response_condition = "response_condition_example"; # string | The name of an existing condition in the configured endpoint, or leave blank to always execute. my $format = new Fastly.AnyType(); # AnyType | A Fastly [log format string](https://docs.fastly.com/en/guides/custom-log-formats).
+my $response_condition = "response_condition_example"; # string | The name of an existing condition in the configured endpoint, or leave blank to always execute. my $format = new WebService::Fastly.AnyType(); # AnyType | A Fastly [log format string](https://docs.fastly.com/en/guides/custom-log-formats).
 Must produce valid JSON that New Relic Logs can ingest. my $token = "token_example"; # string | The Insert API key from the Account page of your New Relic account.
 Required. my $region = 'US'; # string | The region to which to stream logs.